Jacksonville Jumbo Shrimp: Southern League (1970–2020)

 Jacksonville entered into a new affiliation with the Florida Marlins in 2009; the MLB team became the Miami Marlins in 2012.
 The relationship got off to an auspicious start as the Suns won back-to-back Southern League championships.
 Brandon Hyde's 2009 second-half winners swept Birmingham for the Southern Division title then defeated the Tennessee Smokies, 3–1, in the finals for the championship win.
 Tim Leiper took over managerial duties for the 2010 season.
 After winning both halves of the season with an 81–59 record, Jacksonville bested Mobile, 3–1, in the division series before knocking off Tennessee, 3–1, for the second-straight year in the championship round.
 Tom Koehler won that season's Most Outstanding Pitcher Award.
 In 2014, the Suns finished the regular season on a ten-game winning streak, edging out the Mississippi Braves by one game to win the second half title.
 Including the playoffs, the Suns won 16 of their final 17 games en route to winning the Southern Division title over Mobile and their sixth and final Southern League championship over Chattanooga, 3–0.
 Justin Nicolino was recognized as the league's Most Outstanding Pitcher.

 The Bragan family sold the franchise to Ken Babby of Fast Forward Sports Group in 2015.
 The Suns rebranded after the 2016 season, becoming the Jacksonville Jumbo Shrimp.
 The name combines shrimping, which is popular on Jacksonville's St. Johns River, with the sentiment that Jacksonville, Florida's largest city, still has a small-town feel, hinting at the moniker's oxymoronic nature.
 The 2017 team won a second half title, but they lost the Southern Division to the Pensacola Blue Wahoos.
 The start of the 2020 season was postponed due to the COVID-19 pandemic before being cancelled on June 30.

+In December 2025, Ken Babby sold the team to Prospector Baseball Group.